gumimaciky/english-for-designers/case-study/index.md

 ### The Concept
 The word Chrysalis represents the state of transformation—the protected, yet vulnerable stage of rebirth from the cocoon.
 For this dance visual project, I wanted to capture not only a story told through movement in the video, but also showcase it deliverables I created.
 My main goal is to people the understand the deeper meaning and evoke emotions and realisation of who we are.

+### Meaning
+The visual project explores the process of personal transformation and the rediscovery of identity.
+As people grow older, their minds become shaped by expectations, doubts and external influences, often causing them to lose the ability to see the world through eyes of a child.
+As children we believe everything is possible.
+The narrative begins with a lotus flower gradually blooming, symbolizing the beginning of awareness and change.
+As the story progresses, opposing forces appear in the form of positive and negative thoughts, represented through movement and interaction between dancers.
+These forces eventually collide, leading to the formation of a symbolic chrysalis, where the protagonist undergoes a process of transformation.
+In the final moment, the protagonist is reborn.

 ### Branding & Visual Assets